Football: Verona stuffed by Memorial’s goal-line stand

 Trailing by three points with no timeouts with only 30 seconds to go, Verona coach Dave Richardson didn’t hesitate putting his faith in the offensive line.

 Richardson didn’t consider a potential game-tying field goal.
-Instead a handoff to senior running back Kyle Krantz was stuffed for a 3-yard loss by Madison Memorial senior defensive tackle Chris Guevara and that dashed the Wildcats’ hopes of a comeback in a 12-9 loss to the Spartans on Friday, Sept.
+Instead a handoff to senior running back Kyle Krantz was stuffed for a 3-yard loss by Madison Memorial senior defensive tackle Chris Guevara and that dashed the Wildcats’ hopes of a comeback Sept.
 3, at Verona Area High School.

 “There was a little bit of a controversy between the sidelines and the backs to run the play from our coaches or our quarterback Mason Fink,” Krantz said.
 “They just made a great play on that.”